listato/Logarithmic-Quantization-of-Parameters-in-Neural-Networks/README.md

 ## Note

-The quantization algorithm itself is written in Python and it should be compatible to your tools with little to no modifications.
+The quantization algorithm itself is written in Python and it should be compatible with your tools with little to no modifications.

 We use [Chainer](https://chainer.org/) as our testing platform.